The Adolescent Therapeutic Community

 The rehabilitative therapy program is based on unique in-community treatment methods within groups of similar-aged participants.
 The participants gradually gain independence and move to transitional apartments while undergoing job training through the Summit Institute’s Rehabilitative Vocational Support Center.
 The initial framework is similar to an all-inclusive hostel with the final treatment stage taking place in the community’s external apartments.
 An additional interim stage eases the transition between the two, helping participants move toward greater independence.
 Each stage offers greater daily independence, both socially and in terms of employment.

-The community is located in a residential building in Jerusalem that includes participant apartments, dining room, lounge, treatment rooms, fitness center, and offices.
+The community is located in a residential building in Jerusalem that includes apartments, dining room, lounge, treatment rooms, fitness center, and offices.

 The Therapeutic Community